Insurance for Body Parts for Actors, Models and Performers: What!

-There are rumors that Jennifer Lopez insures her rear-end for a billion-bucks, although she denies it.
+There are rumours that Jennifer Lopez insures her rear-end for a billion-bucks, although she denies it.
 Anyone with a body part that valuable shouldn't go around advertising it.

-The earliest reports of body-part insurance from come from the 1920's, when a policy insuring silent movie star Ben Turpin's signature crossed eyes from a risk of going straight was issued.
+The earliest reports of body part insurance come from the 1920s, when a policy insuring silent movie star Ben Turpin's signature crossed eyes from the risk of going straight was issued.
 It might seem odd anyone famous for crossed eyes could make it big in the first place but, the fact Turpin took out insurance protecting his asset is rather interesting.

 Insurance is a contract binding an insurer to indemnify someone against a specific loss in return for a premium.
 There needs to be a value for the asset being insured and most of us generally think insurance would cover losses suffered from some kind of disaster.
-Well, when you think about it, celebrities need body-part insurance if their asset is their rump what would they have if something happened back there?
+Well, when you think about it, celebrities need body part insurance if their asset is their own rump.
+What would they have if something happened back there?
 A disaster!

-Bruce Springsteen was once reported to insure his voice for six million dollars and the truth is that had something gone wrong with the Boss' voice it very well may have cost him the rest of his career and substantial future earning potential.
-When we consider what a movie star, singer or model has an asset it's not so strange to imagine they may want to insure their future in the event something goes wrong.
+Bruce Springsteen was once reported to insure his voice for six million dollars and the truth is that had something gone wrong with the Boss's voice, it very well may have cost him the rest of his career and substantial future earning potential.
+When we consider what a movie star, singer or model has, it's not so strange to imagine that they may want to insure their future in the event something goes wrong.
 It's just too bad there isn't "No-Talent" Insurance for some of the celebrities.
+Contact us to discuss.

 INSURANCE FOR BODY PARTS / BODY PART INSURANCE